adlnet/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``caseSensitive``
      - boolean
-     - 'true' if the case sensitive option is selected, 'false' if this option is not selected.
+     - 'true' if the case sensitive option is selected.

+       'false' if this option is not selected.

    * - ``chapter``
      - string
      - The name of the PDF file.
    * - ``highlightAll``
      - boolean
-     - 'true' if the option to highlight all matches is selected, 'false' if this option is not selected.
+     - 'true' if the option to highlight all matches is selected.

+       'false' if this option is not selected.

    * - ``name``
      - string
      - ``textbook.pdf.search.executed``